Overview of PLMD & RLS

 Today, these parameters are a bit more relaxed, and PLMD usually includes any repetitive, involuntary movement during the night.
 These limb movements usually occur in deep stage two sleep, but often cause arousal.
 Thus, PLMD can cause poor sleep, which may lead to sleep maintenance insomnia and/or excessive daytime sleepiness.

 The incidence of PLMD increases with age.
-It is estimated to occur in 5% of people age 30 to 50 and in 44% of people over the age of 65.
-As many as 12.2% of patients suffering from insomnia and 3.5% of patients suffering from excessive daytime sleepiness may experience PLMD.
+It is estimated to occur in 5 percent of people age 30 to 50 and in 44 percent of people over the age of 65.
+As many as 12.2 percent of people suffering from insomnia and 3.5 percent of those suffering from excessive daytime sleepiness may experience PLMD.

-Restless legs syndrome was described as early as the 16th century but was not studied until the 1940s.
-People with RLS complain of an irresistible urge to move their legs while at rest.
-A person with RLS will experience a vague, uncomfortable feeling while at rest that is only relieved by moving the legs.
+Willis-Ekbom disease, formerly called restless legs syndrome was described as early as the 16th century but was not studied until the 1940s.
+People with WED complain of an irresistible urge to move their legs while at restthey experience a vague, uncomfortable feeling while at rest that is only relieved by moving the legs.

-Symptoms of RLS may be present all day long, making it difficult for an individual to sit motionless.
-Or they may be present only in the late evening.
-Late evening symptoms can lead to sleep onset insomnia, which tends to compound the effects of RLS.
-Pregnancy, uremia, and post-surgery conditions have also been known to increase the incidence of RLS.
-And, surprisingly, fever seems to decrease it.
+Symptoms of Willis-Ekbom disease may be present all day long, making it difficult for an individual to sit motionless, or they may be present only in the late evening.
+Late evening symptoms can lead to sleep onset insomnia, which tends to compound the effects of WED.
+Pregnancy, uremia, and post-surgery conditions have also been known to increase the incidence of RLS, and surprisingly, fever seems to decrease it.

-Although one study found RLS to be most prevalent in middle-aged females, its incidence increases with age.
+Although one study found Willis-Ekbom disease or RLS to be most prevalent in middle-aged females, its incidence increases with age.

-Restless legs syndrome is estimated to affect 5% of the population.
-Approximately 80% of people with RLS have PLMD, though most people with PLMD do not experience RLS.
+Restless legs syndrome, or Willis-Ekbom disease, is estimated to affect 5 percent of the population.
+Approximately 80 percent of people with RLS have PLMD, though most people with PLMD do not experience RLS.